dropseed/plain/bolt-stripe/README.md

-# forge-stripe
+# bolt-stripe

 When it's time to implement billing,
-Forge comes with a few things to make it even easier to integrate [Stripe](https://stripe.com/).
+Bolt comes with a few things to make it even easier to integrate [Stripe](https://stripe.com/).

 You can build your own checkout flows if you want, but these days Stripe provides a nice [hosted checkout page for starting new subscriptions](https://stripe.com/docs/billing/subscriptions/build-subscriptions?ui=checkout),